milafternoon/molywood/README.md

 ### Notes on input formatting:

-+ A hash (\#) marks the beginning of a scene, and should contain a single-word scene identifier,  e.g. `# scene_1`
++ A hash (\#) marks the *beginning* of a scene input section, and should be followed by a single-word scene identifier,  e.g. `# scene_1`
-+ Single actions have to be specified on a single line, starting with a keyword and followed by `parameter=value` pairs (no spaces encircling the `=` sign)
++ Single actions have to be specified on a single line, starting with a keyword and followed by any number of whitespace-separated `parameter=value` pairs (note: no spaces encircling the `=` sign)
 + Multiple actions (e.g. rotation and zoom_in) can be performed simultaneously if they are encircled in curly brackets and separated with semicolons, e.g. `{rotate t=1s angle=50; zoom_in t=1s scale=2}`;
-they can also be split over several lines for clarity (here the second `t=1s` parameter specification will supersede the first, so that time might as well only be specified once)
+they can also be split over several lines for clarity.
+Note that here, the second `t=1s` parameter specification will overwrite the first, so that time might as well only be specified once
 + A line starting with a `$` sign specifies global keywords, e.g.
 `$ global fps=20`
 + true/false values can be specified as `true/false`, `yes/no` or in